 The coding exons and splice junctions of the known protein-coding RefSeq genes were assessed for the average depth of coverage (minimum of 20X) and data quality threshold values.
 Most exons not meeting a minimum of >20X read depth across the exon are further analyzed by Sanger sequencing.
 Please note that several genomic regions present difficulties in mapping or obtaining read depth >20X.
-These regions, which are described below, will not be reflexed to Sanger sequencing if the mapping quality or coverage is poor.
+The exons contained within these regions are noted within Table 1 (as "Exceptions") and will not be reflexed to Sanger sequencing if the mapping quality or coverage is poor.
 Any variants identified during testing in these regions are confirmed by a second method and reported if determined to be pathogenic or likely pathogenic.
-However, as there is a possibility of false negative results within these regions, detection rates and residual risks for these genes have been calculated with the presumption that variants in these exons will not be detected, unless included in the MassARRAY[®] genotyping platform.
+However, as there is a possibility of false negative results within these regions, detection rates and residual risks for these genes have been calculated with the presumption that variants in these exons will not be detected, unless included in the MassARRAY® genotyping platform.